owntheweb/static-nextjs-blog/posts/2014/drupalcon-austin-2014.md

 ![Mechanical Bull Ride](/images/bull.jpg)

 One thing you won't find at Space Symposium is a mechanical bull (they'll have a cool space module on display instead, some making espresso or fresh baked cookies).
-At DrupalCon, [azri](https://azrisolutions.com/) provided a mechanical bull for a chance to win an iPad for longest ride...
+At DrupalCon, [azri] *-link archived-* provided a mechanical bull for a chance to win an iPad for longest ride...
 I'll have to see if we can add one of these to the Space Foundation booth at Symposium. ;)

 Overall, I observed some potential enhancements to bring over to Space Symposium and maybe a few things to bring to the next DrupalCon. ;)